TripleSBinPicking/bin_picking_environment/documentation/Picking up object overview.md

 Two other scripts are started in order to pick up objects.

 ### [`find_object.py`](../triple_s_util/scripts/bin_picking/find_object.py)
 The find object script starts a [ROS service](http://wiki.ros.org/Services).
 This service can be called and has a single parameter: the name of the object we want to pick up.
-Once the service is finished it will return wether it has found an object of this type and where this object is located (as described below and in the [service file](../triple_s_util/srv/ObjectRequest.srv)).
+Once the service is finished it will return whether it has found an object of this type and where this object is located (as described below and in the [service file](../triple_s_util/srv/ObjectRequest.srv)).

 ```
 string object_name